Scooletz/blog.scooletz.com-posts/2021-02-03-spans-memory-mental-model.md

 The first one is again the basic scenario.
 Take an array of `T[]` and use a slice of it as `Memory<T>`.
 The second is a bit more complex as it allows to build a memory in a special way.
 In the provided sample it uses an already pinned array (`pinning` in .NET prohibits Garbage Collector from moving an object and can be useful when passing memory to the unmanaged world).
 Where can it be found?

 Let's take a look at `AspNetCore`.
 It uses [a custom memory pool](https://github.com/dotnet/aspnetcore/tree/main/src/Shared/Buffers.MemoryPool) that provides a pool for 4kb blocks of memory.
-All blocks are create from large slabs of memory that is already pinned.
+All blocks are created from large slabs of memory that is already pinned.
 Therefore there's no need for pinning it again whenever a memory is pinned/unpinned.

 To sum it up, `Memory<T>` embeds an actual memory chunk, that can be passed wherever you want and accessed using its fast synchronous accessor `Span<T>`.
 When needed it can be pinned to obtain the pointer, but most likely, you will `.Span` it.